colthreepv/angular-media-player/README.md

 # Release History

+  * 0.5.8 - implemented a config system for throttling the `timeupdate` events, this functionality is on debate in the issues: [#50](https://github.com/mrgamer/angular-media-player/issues/50)
   * 0.5.6 - fixed several bugs reported by the community (thanks contributors!!!): [#44](https://github.com/mrgamer/angular-media-player/issues/44), [#29](https://github.com/mrgamer/angular-media-player/issues/29), [#27](https://github.com/mrgamer/angular-media-player/issues/27)
   * 0.5.3 - test coverage run on IE aswell (8/20), just not the playback ones (because tests are written to use .ogg files). bugfix from 0.5.2
   * 0.5.2 - fixed bug regarding how i used `angular.forEach`, sorry. (closes [#26](https://github.com/mrgamer/angular-media-player/issues/26))